MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/cloud-migration-plan-prepare-sl.md

 ## Run migration assessment tool

 The **Migration Assessment Tool** delivers valuable insight into your overall readiness to migrate.
 It provides migration options based on your needs, and detects potential migration issues based on your Dynamics SL system structure.
 The Dynamics SL Analysis and Dynamics SL Repair tools are available to download and complete from GitHub.
-Here is the URL:
+Here's the URL:

 [BCTech/Samples/DynamicsSLMigrationTools/Analysis and Repair Tool at master · microsoft/BC Tech ](https://github.com/microsoft/BCTech/tree/master/samples/DynamicsSLMigrationTools/Analysis%20and%20Repair%20Tool)

 The details on how to compile and use the files are included in GitHub.

 - The **Analysis Tool** connects to a Microsoft Dynamics SL database and generates an analysis report text file.
-  - The report outlines and provides an overview of the modules in use and examines the data that can be migrated to D365 BC.
+  - The report outlines and provides an overview of the modules in use and examines the data that can be migrated to Business Central.
   - Analysis Report information example:
     - Microsoft Dynamics SL version
     - Microsoft SQL version